Description

 Which means for our asset as example:

-• Compared with SPY (0.79) in the period of the last 3 years, the ratio of annual return and downside deviation of 0.07 is smaller, thus worse.
+• Compared with the benchmark SPY (1.17) in the period of the last 5 years, the excess return divided by the downside deviation of 0.1 of Workday is lower, thus worse.

 Ulcer: